Skip to Navigation

 Venture into the great outdoors, which is is all around – hire bikes from Salzburg’s riverside kiosk for an easy ride along riverbank paths, or walk up the Kapuzinerburg, watching out for chamois.
 Within an hour of the city there are the staggering Eisriesenwelt ice caves and close to that the mountain-top Hohenwerfen fortress, the Salzwelten salt mines (where kids whoop as they whoosh down the slide that miners once used to get to work), the Untersberg, a mountain with a cable-car and hikes over to Germany, Krimml Falls, Europe’s highest waterfall, plus many other peaks, mountain railways, lakes and walks.

-Ski.
-In winter, Salzburgerland is a ski paradise.
-Ski Amadé (named after Wolfgang Amadeus Mozart) unites 25 resorts in five regions with 860km of piste on one lift pass, with nothing more than an hour from the city.
-There's also year-yound skiing at Kaprun, and other major resorts such as Saalbach-Hinterglemm and Kitzbühel (in the Tirol) are close by.
+Other major ski resorts such as Saalbach-Hinterglemm and Kitzbühel (in the Tirol) are close by.
 Note that the Salzburgh Snow Shuttle bus runs to a different resort each day of the week, allowing you to comfortably stay in the city and still ski.

-Delve into the lovely Salzkammergut, to see Sound of Music locations (see above) but also to swim in, or ice-skate on, picturesque Lake Wolfgang.
+If you're wondering where to go in Austria in summer, we highly recommend the lovely Salzkammergut, to see Sound of Music locations (see above) but also to swim in picturesque Lake Wolfgang.
+Or come in winter and ice-skate on it.

 Eat

-Wiener Schnitzel (thinly sliced veal or pork, breaded and fried) is a favourite on family holidays, as are the giant cakes in the seemingly endless supply of cafés.
+Wiener Schnitzel (thinly sliced veal or pork, breaded and fried) is a favourite with kids, as are the giant cakes in the seemingly endless supply of cafés.
 Food here is good and wholesome – as in the rest of Austria, it’s based on local and often organic produce, including mountain lamb, fish from the lakes and plenty of pork.

-Salzburg’s Green Market (Grüner Markt; Mon–Sat) is a great place for cheeses, giant pretzels and freshly grilled sausages.
+The Green Market (Grüner Markt; Mon–Sat) is a must when visiting Salzburg with kids, for cheeses, giant pretzels and freshly grilled sausages.
 Salzburg Nockerl, a towering soufflé, brown and crispy on top and drenched in icing sugar, is the city’s most famous dessert.

 Don’t miss the Mozart Dinner Concert (including a children’s menu) in a hall in Stiftskeller St Peter, Europe’s oldest restaurant, dating back to 803 – musicians and singers in period dress perform between courses.